SebTechDevelopment/Magento-Blog-Module/README.md

 ## Features

+- Still in BETA.
+Found a bug or need support?
+Create an issue.
 - Creating, Deleting, Updating of Blogs.
 - Individual Blogs can be enabled/disabled.
 - Full support the Magento Page Builder.